Othman2408/my-template/README.md

+# Details
-# My first time coding template using HTML and CSS only.
+* My first try in design and coding templates using HTML and CSS only.